 Symptoms can include fatigue, chest pain, angina, shortness of breath, irritability, dizziness, lightheadedness, rapid heartbeat, numbness or coldness in extremities, headaches or pale skin.

-Anemia can result from inherited disorders, nutritional problems (such as iron or vitamin deficiency) infections, some kinds of cancer, exposure to drugs or toxins.
+Anaemia can result from inherited disorders, nutritional problems (such as iron or vitamin deficiency) infections, some kinds of cancer, exposure to drugs or toxins.

-In fact there are over 400 different forms of anaemia; however, in this article, we will focus on the most common forms, iron deficiency anaemia, B12 deficiency and folate deficiency.
+In fact, there are over 400 different forms of anaemia; however, in this article, we will focus on the most common forms, iron deficiency anaemia, B12 deficiency and folate deficiency.

 Iron Deficiency Anemia

 Iron deficiency anaemia occurs when the amount of iron in the body is too low, thus affecting haemoglobin production.